 Do ultrasonic dog whistles work?

-Ultrasonic dog whistles are used during the final stage of training a working dog like a hunting or shepherding dog, so we know they do work.
+Ultrasonic dog whistles are used during the final stage of training a working dog breed like a hunting or shepherding dog, so we know they do work.
 Ultrasonic dog whistles are effective at signaling dogs and not alerting the game they are after.
-They are also useful when you need to recall a dog like a police dog and shepherds over a long distance.
+They are also useful when you need to recall a dog like a police dog breed or herding dog breed over a long distance.